Interview with CEO Ron Eckhart

 Isn’t that just a very wordy way of saying no?

 “That’s a naive way to think about it, Flo.
 All the developers here—yes, we have developers now—they know very well we’re not finishing our game this year.
-To be entirely honest, we might not even announce it!
-But that’s inconvenient from a company perspective.
-If the game isn’t releasing soon, it’s harder to get people hyped about it, and therefore significantly more challenging to get them to give us money.
-So we’d really love everyone to believe we’re going to release it soon.”
+To be entirely honest, which is after all our thing, we’ve not started one.
+But that’s inconvenient from a marketing perspective.
+If a game isn’t releasing soon, or indeed doesn’t exist, it’s somewhat more challenging to get people hyped about it, and therefore significantly more challenging to get them to give us money.
+So, we’d really love everyone to believe we’re going to release a game soon.”

 But…you aren’t?

 What about your development team?
-How many people are working on the game?
+What are they doing if not working on a game?

-“Well, we have…people.
+“Well, yes, we do have…people.
 More than one person, definitely.
 At least, if you count me.
-Our staff are very talented, I’m told.”
+We’re mostly focussing our time on the whole email inbox refreshing thing at the moment.”

 One final question.
 What do you say to gamers who are skeptical about yet another studio making big promises?